OffchainLabs/arbitrum-classic/docs/Glossary.md

 - **Arbitrum Sidechains**: Arbitrum protocol in which data is kept off chain and an any-trusted committee is responsible for updating the chain's state via unanimous consent.

 - **ArbGas**: Unit for pricing execution on Arbitrum; denominated in the chain's native currency (Ether on Arbitrum One).
-ArgGas is somewhat analogous to gas on L1 Ethereum, though different factors go into its calculation. ( See [ArbGas and Fees](Inside_Arbitrum.md#arbgas-and-fees).)
+ArbGas is somewhat analogous to gas on L1 Ethereum, though different factors go into its calculation. ( See [ArbGas and Fees](Inside_Arbitrum.md#arbgas-and-fees).)

 - **Arbitrum Full Node**: A party who keeps track of the state of an Arbitrum chain and receives remote procedure calls (RPCs) from clients.
 Analogous to a non-mining L1 Ethereum node.